An Egyptian Enigma

 Therefore do I appeal to Ra as one who has followed his holy word all the days of my life.

 The foregoing eloquent recital is perhaps the most moving part of the entire papyrus.
 Who among our regular readers has not felt these sentiments?
 The writer certainly has.
 He feels them still.
 He will never stop feeling them so long as breath remains in his body.
 But he understands, as our anonymous candidate for Initiation does not, that suicide solves nothing.
 All that happens is that after death we find ourselves on some part of the astral plane where the identical problems will have to be faced all over again, and be worked out, often under much worse conditions than we tried to escape from on earth.
 Madame Blavatsky summed up the reasons why no thinking occultist would ever contemplate suicide with her customary clarity.
 "Whenever the Ego gets consciously and deliberately rid of its body before the hour marked, then must it still live, even as a disembodied suffering soul.
 The Ego (Higher Self in our terminology) having learned nothing...and in its mental torture lost the remembrance of the little it knew on earth, is violently ejected out of the earth's atmosphere and carried adrift, a prey to the blind current which forces it into some new incarnation which the soul itself is unable to select as it otherwise might with the help of its good actions."
 Hence, the Soul tries one more time to dissuade the desperate man from the folly of suicide.
+You can read more about the evils of suicide in Eve Bennett's eloquent account of her personal encounters with those who have taken their own lives.

 Then my soul said to me: